 Whole Leaf, Crushed Leaf, or Kratom Tea Bags

 Spring for crushed leaf kratom, or, if you can manage to get a hold of any, dried whole kratom leaves.
-These larger particle sizes are heck of a lot easier to contain which ultimately gives you the best brewing experience.
-If you’re using whole leaf kratom or bulk crushed kratom leaves, you’ll have to use specialty equipment.
-If you have crushed leaf kratom in tea bags, you’re almost ready to go!
-If you’re brewing it in a tea pot or in a tea ball strainer, you’ll need to brew it over the stove.
-If you’re using the thermos with a strainer, you’ll only need to pour boiling water into the thermos and cap it.
+These larger particle sizes are a lot easier to strain out, ultimately giving you the best brewing experience.

+The tea bags can be brewed either on the stovetop or in a thermos, whichever best suits your situation!
+If you’re brewing it in a teapot or in a tea ball strainer, you’ll need to brew your kratom tea over the stove.
+If you’re using the thermos with a filter to strain the loose-leaf tea, you’ll only need to pour boiling water into the thermos and cap it.

 Once you have your kratom in a vessel and ready to be brewed, you’ll next need your hot water.
-Like we stated above, you can either brew your kratom on the stovetop by simmering it, or you can pour boiling water into your thermos and let it sit.
+As we stated above, you can either brew your kratom on the stovetop by simmering it, or you can pour boiling water into your thermos and let it sit.

-The stovetop brewing method is the process which most closely resembles the traditional preparation technique.
-Historically, most kratom tea has been prepared by simmering a water and leaf mixture over a fire for three or more hours (scroll down for a speedier method).
+The stovetop brewing method is the process that most closely resembles the traditional preparation technique.
+Historically, most kratom tea has been prepared by simmering a mixture of water and leaves over a fire for three or more hours (scroll down for a speedier method).

-There are a handful of reasons why you wouldn’t want to brew your kratom tea with lemon, however.
-If you simply do not like the taste of the lemon; if you want to follow the traditional technique exactly; or if you want to store the pre-brewed kratom tea for a long time, an acid can be omitted
+There are a handful of reasons why you wouldn’t want to brew your kratom tea with lemon, however; if you simply do not like the taste of the lemon, if you want to follow the traditional technique exactly, if you want a lighter tea, if you’re making a latte or other creamy tea recipe, or if you want to store the pre-brewed kratom tea for a long time.
+If that’s the case, just omit the acid.

 No Acid, No Problem